maxnowack/signaldb/docs/reactivity/index.md

 We provide prebuilt reactivity adapters for existing reactivity libraries.
 If an adapter is missing, feel free to request it by [opening an issue](https://github.com/maxnowack/signaldb/issues/new) at Github.

-Some libraries don't have a cleanup method.
-That mean you have to call `<cursor>.cleanup()` manually after the reactive context was closed.
-Since this can lead to memory leaks, this is not very practical in a production environment.
-Adapters without the automatic cleanup should be considered as experimental.
+For some libraries, it wasn't possible to implement a [`onDispose`](/reactivity/other/#ondispose-callback-void-dependency-dependency) method in the adapter.
+That means that you have to cleanup the cursor manually after the reactive context was closed.
+There are examples on the specific adapter documentation pages.
+Make sure that you implement it properly, since not doing this can lead to memory leaks.

-Scope checking is also only supported by a few libraries.
-This means, that SignalDB is not able to check if a cursor was created from a reactive scope and applies the required event handlers used to provide the reactivity.
-To avoid memory leaks, use an adapter with scope checking or pass `reactive: false` to your options (e.g. `<collection>.find({ … }, { reactive: false })`)
+[Scope checking](/reactivity/other/#isinscope-dependency-dependency-boolean) is only supported by a few libraries.
+Scope checking means, that SignalDB is not able to check if a cursor was created from a reactive scope (([`find`](/collections/#find-selector-selector-t-options-options)/[findOne](/collections/#findone-selector-selector-t-options-options) called in an `effect` function)) and applies the required event handlers used to provide the reactivity.
+To avoid memory leaks, use an adapter with scope checking or pass `{ reactive: false }` to your options (e.g. `<collection>.find({ … }, { reactive: false })`).

 | Library | Reactivity adapter | Automatic Cleanup | Scope check |
 |---|---|---|---|